Maxey Flats

-The Maxey Flats low-level radioactive waste (LLRW) disposal site is a Superfund site in Kentucky which served as a disposal site for low-level nuclear waste from 1963 to 1977.
+The Maxey Flats radioactive waste (LLRW) disposal site is a Superfund site in Kentucky which served as a disposal site for low-level nuclear waste from 1963 to 1977.
 Investigations by the Environmental Protection Agency, among others, determined that plutonium stored at the site had migrated beyond the site's trenches, and the site was closed in 1977.

 Location

 The entrance to the Maxey Flats Low-Level Radioactive Waste site in Maxey Flat, Kentucky, USA.
 Taken in 2003 before the sign was removed by Homeland Security.

 The Maxey Flats disposal site is located on a plateau in northeastern Kentucky, approximately 9 mi northwest of Morehead.
 It is part of Fleming County.
 Residents refer to the area as "Maxey Flat," while the radioactive waste disposal site is called "Maxey Flats."